Ilkka-LBL/Consensus/README.md

 ## Building a lookup table for an Esri server

-Building a `lookup.json` file is necessary if you want to make use of the capabilities of this package:
+Building a lookup file (e.g. `Open_Geography_Portal_lookup.json`) is very much recommended if you want to make full use of the capabilities of this package:

 ```
 from Consensus.EsriServers import OpenGeography  # could import TFL as well